 Why are herbs added to energy drinks?

 The manufacturers of energy drinks claim that added herbs such as ginseng, guarana (gwahr-uh-nah), yerba mate (yer-bah mah-te), cocoa, kola nut, or yohimbine help to boost the energizing quality of their beverages.
 The problem with taking herbs or other supplements either in pill form or in energy drinks is that they are not regulated by the US Food and Drug Administration (FDA).
-As a result, there’s no guarantee that the herbs are actually what they say they are, or they do what they claim.
+As a result, there’s no guarantee that the herbs are actually what they say they are, or that they do what they claim.
 Herbs such as ginseng, guarana, or yohimbine can even have harmful side effects such as elevated (fast) heart rate, stomach upset, headache, and insomnia.
-Other potential dangers of energy drinks are allergic reactions and interactions with prescription medications.

 Are the vitamins and amino acids in energy drinks good for me?

 Many vitamins and minerals are added to energy drinks.
 If you’re eating a well-balanced diet, you’re probably already getting enough vitamins and minerals for your body.
-However, if your diet is not quite “balanced,” a multivitamin supplement is a much safer way to get in your extra vitamins, without the extra calories and sugar!
+However, if your diet is not quite “balanced,” a multivitamin supplement is a much safer way to get in your extra vitamins, without the extra calories, sugar, herbs, and caffeine.

 Energy drinks are also known for having additional ingredients such as added amino acids or other substances.
 You might see them listed on a label as taurine (tawr–in), glutamine (gloo–tuh–meen), arginine (ahr–juh–neen), and L–carnitine.
 While amino acids are needed by the body to serve as the building blocks of protein, if you’re eating a well–balanced diet, you don’t need these additional amino acids.

 Are energy drinks recommended for teens?